DaniPoletto/learning-solid-with-php/README.md

 ### 3. Liskov Segregation Principle
 Subclasses should be substitutable for their base classes.
 Child classes must never violate the type definitions of the parent class.

+### 4. Dependency Inversion Principle
+High-level modules should not depend on low-level modules; both should depend on abstractions.

+### 5. Interface Segregation Principle
+Clients should not be forced to depend upon interfaces that they do not use.

 ## Project installation
 ```
 composer install